MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/take-anyif-aggfunction.md

 Arbitrarily selects one record for each group in a [summarize operator](summarizeoperator.md), for which the predicate is "true".
 The function returns the value of an expression over each such record.

+This function is useful when you want to get a sample value of one column per value of the compound group key, subject to some predicate that is "true".
+If such a value is present, the function attempts to return a non-null/non-empty value.

 > [!NOTE]
-> This function is useful when you want to get a sample value of one column per value of the compound group key, subject to some predicate that is "true".
-> If such a value is present, the function attempts to return a non-null/non-empty value.
+> `anyif()` is a legacy and obsolete version of the `take_anyif()` function.
+The legacy version adds `any_` prefix to the columns returned by the `any()` aggregation.

 ## Syntax